-The acid journey of Anna and Fabio of Casa Matilda, a farm and farmhouse in Dogliani, begins as often the most exciting stories begin: unexpectedly, by chance or by fate.
-Asì della Langhe, a historic and prestigious vinegar factory in the area, announces in 2016 to close its doors.
-Anna and Fabio, emotionally linked to the company, taking a leap into the void decide to take over it.
-The noble mission was to save a pillar of the local gastronomic heritage, although in its time it sounded more like madness.
-The great design of the project showed itself clearer step by step.
-The small and ancient vineyard of Dolcetto di Dogliani next to the farmhouse, considered marginal until then, has become another, fundamental piece: it is the main source of which the acetaia will procure for its vinegar.
-Laceto is produced using the dOrleans artisan method, a technique that requires a very long time and constant care.
-Starting from the grape harvest, it takes an average of 4 years to obtain a product with a comically lower final yieldore compared to that of industrial production.
+The acid journey of Anna and Fabio of Casa Matilda, a farm and agritourism in Dogliani, begins as the most exciting stories often begin: unexpectedly, by chance or by fate.
+Asì della Langhe, a historic and prestigious vinegar factory in the area, announced in 2016 that it was closing its doors.
+Anna and Fabio, emotionally linked to the company, leap into the void and decide to take it over.
+The noble mission was to save a pillar of the local gastronomic heritage, although at the time it sounded more like madness.
+The grand design of the project became clearer step by step.
+The small and ancient Dolcetto di Dogliani vineyard next to the farmhouse, considered marginal until then, has become another, fundamental element: it is the main source of which the vinegar factory will obtain its vinegar.
+The vinegar is produced using the Orleans artisan method, a technique that requires very long times and constant care.
+Starting from the grape harvest, it takes an average of 4 years before obtaining a product with a comically lower final yield than that of industrial productions.
 Yet these "slow" vinegars have nothing to do with conventional vinegars produced in great haste.
-Their beauty and versatility is capable of elevating an incredible number of recipes: dfrom fish to salads, from braised meats to sauces, from vegetables to desserts.
-You will be amazed how soon these vinegars will become your next never-again-without ingredients!
+Their beauty and versatility is capable of elevating an incredible number of recipes: from fish to salads, from braised meats to sauces, from vegetables to desserts.
+You'll be amazed how soon these vinegars will become your next never-again-without-ingredients!